 Last month, a federal judge in Manhattan ruled that it was unconstitutional for President Trump to block users on Twitter.
 Judge Naomi Buchwald regarded Trump’s Twitter feed as a public forum and said his decision to block seven plaintiffs was a violation of the First Amendment.

 Alaska politicians practice varying methods when handling their social media platforms; some do not resort to blocking users while others have.
+Others, on newer social media platforms like TikTok, have been called out for buying TikTok followers and likes, according to TikTok authority Virall.

 Angela Hull, director of Correspondence and Constituent Services, said that Gov. Bill Walker’s office has a policy stating it’s not permissible for people to be blocked.